Aaron Jones Player Prop Bets for NFL Week 17 | Green Bay vs. Minnesota 1/2/2022

 Season Stats

-- Jones has picked up a team-best 723 rushing yards (48.2 per game) with four touchdowns.
+- Jones has churned out a team-high 723 rushing yards (48.2 per game) and scored four touchdowns.

 - He has received 163 of his team's 387 carries this season (42.1%).